marine productsThe term “Mariculture” refers to a sub-category of Aquaculture that deals specifically with Marine Aquaculture.

 To avoid the spread of disease, fish must be surveyed often, and procedures for fish health monitoring must be put in place.
 Observation, experimentation and selection for improved breeding are usually extremely difficult where extensive production is practiced, but relatively easy in a hatchery or intensive farm.
 Selection for fast growth, good feed conversion, marketable characteristics and many other factors are usually done over a long period of time.

-Problems facing both mariculture and freshwater aquaculture operations include: water quality factors, such as temperature, oxygen, ammonia, and nitrite levels, as well as bacterial, viral, and parasitic diseases.
+Problems facing both mariculture and freshwater aquaculture operations include water quality factors, such as temperature, oxygen, ammonia, and nitrite levels, as well as bacterial, viral, and parasitic diseases.

+Given the constraints listed above, it is evident that site selection is arguably the single most important factor that determines the commercial viability of a mariculture operation.
 An operation should be located, designed and operated to provide optimum water quality and to avoid conditions that may induce stress, reduce growth or predispose the fish to disease.

-Some biological and natural distribution information for the species should be known before a site is selected i.e. is the species found naturally in that location, are the temperature limits of the area within that of the species etc.
+Some biological and natural distribution information for the species should be known before a site is selected i.e. is the species found naturally in that location, are the temperature limits of the area within that of the species, etc. For open or flow through systems, the area should be of a suitable depth, have good tidal flow with pristine conditions and ideally sheltered from intense wind and wave action.
+The main physio-chemical parameters that need to be considered in grow out systems include factors such as water temperature, water quality, dissolved oxygen and light.

 You can enrol at anytime and start the course when you are ready.
 Enrolments are accepted all year - students can commence study at any time.
 All study is self paced and ACS does not set assignment deadlines.